espocrm/documentation/docs/administration/import.md

 As of v6.0.0.

-This will create a new import with the same parameters.
+This will create a new import with the same parameters and field mapping.

 ## Importing into Target List